Density Matrix Formalism for PT-Symmetric Non-Hermitian Hamiltonians with the Lindblad Equation: General Formalism

 Then, from the Lindblad equation for $\rho^\prime(t)$ in Eq.~(\ref{eq:hermitianlind}), one can derive the Lindblad equation for $\rho^{}_{\rm N}(t)$ as follows

 where $L^{}_j \equiv G^{-1} L^{\prime}_j G$ have been defined in the exactly same way as in Eq.~(\ref{eq:Glindbladh}) and the last term on the right-hand side is given by

-It should be observed that the extra term in Eq.~(\ref{eq:N}) has been previously derived in Ref.~\cite{Sergi:2013}, but in a scenario without the Lindblad term.
+It should be observed that the first term on the right-hand side of Eq.~(\ref{eq:N}) has been previously derived in Ref.~\cite{Sergi:2013}, but in a scenario without the Lindblad term.
 For our investigation, one should note that

-implying that the contribution from the Lindblad term to the second term on the right-hand side of Eq.~(\ref{eq:rhoNh2}) vanishes.
-This is the very reason why only ${\cal N}\left[\rho^{}_{\rm N}(t)\right]$ survives even if the Lindblad term is present.
+implying that the contribution from the Lindblad term to the second term on the right-hand side of Eq.~(\ref{eq:rhoNh2}) vanishes only if $L^\dagger_j = L^{}_j$ holds.